sodascience/awesome-citizen-science-nl/README.md

 - [Onze Lucht – zelf fijnstof meten in Noord-Nederland](https://www.samenmetenaanluchtkwaliteit.nl/projecten/onze-lucht-zelf-fijnstof-meten-in-noord-nederland) - Citizens build gaugers that measure the amount of fine dust in the air.
 For every area with the same postal code in Groningen, Friesland or Drenthe, one person can partake in the project. (`2020` - `ongoing`)
 - [Schone Rivieren ](https://www.iedereenwetenschapper.be/projects/word-afvalonderzoeker) - Citizens help researchers by cleaning up rivers and investigating what they find.  (`2015` - `ongoing`)
 - [Hoe gezond is onze lucht?](https://milieudefensie.nl/actueel/eindrapport-hoe-gezond-is-onze-lucht.pdf) - Citizens help measure nitrogen dioxide in the air by placing sensors around place that are important to them, like the local school or the street through which they cycle every day. (`2012` - `2014`)
-- :x:  [Een neus voor luchtkwaliteit](https://www.samenmetenaanluchtkwaliteit.nl/maastricht) - Sensors are placed in places in Maastricht that are chosen by citizens.
+- [Een neus voor luchtkwaliteit](https://www.samenmetenaanluchtkwaliteit.nl/maastricht) - Sensors are placed in places in Maastricht that are chosen by citizens.
 The sensors measure the local air quality.  (`2016` - `ongoing`)
 - [Samen Geluid Meten](https://www.samenmetenaanluchtkwaliteit.nl/projecten/samen-geluid-meten) - Citizens place sensors that measure the amount of noise.  (`2021` - `ongoing`)
 - [Boeren en Buren](https://www.rivm.nl/boeren-en-buren) - Citizens place sensors that measure the local air quality and fill in an app regarding the smell.  (`2019` - `2021`)